a-shine/pm-for-startups/deck.md

 - You start very ambitiously, and midway through you run out of steam and have to cut corners
 - While the iron triangle is sort sudo-science (it's not a law), it does make you reason about the trade-offs you're making when you're working on your project
-- It's OK to cut corners, just make sure you're not cutting your head off
+- It's OK to cut corners, just make sure you're not cutting your head off...

 --